dannyfranca/qwik-router/README.md

 It was quite a challenge to build this project, and we are very proud of it.
 We hope you enjoy it too.

-If this project generated value for you, please give us a star on [GitHub](https://github.com/dannyfranca/qwik-router).
+If this project generated value for you, please give us a star on <a href="https://github.com/dannyfranca/qwik-router" target="_blank">GitHub</a>.
 It helps the project be discovered by other people.